Clannad: Brennan family

-The Brennans are Ireland's most successful music family; in 2005, the combined record sales of Clannad and Enya exceeded 70 million, while the solo albums of Moya (Máire) Brennan, Pól Brennan, and Brídín have also been commercially and critically successful.
+The Brennans are Ireland's most successful music family; as of 2005, the combined record sales of Clannad and Enya exceeded 70 million, while the solo albums of Moya (Máire) Brennan, Pól Brennan, and Brídín have also had some commercial and critical success.

-Leo Brennan (born Leopold Henry Brennan-Hardin; died 22 June 2016, aged 90) and Máire "Baba" Duggan are the parents of the Brennan siblings Máire (Moya), Ciarán, Pól, Deirdre (Dee), Leon, Eithne (Enya), Olive, Bartley, and Brídín.
+Leo Brennan (born Leopold Henry Brennan-Harden; died 22 June 2016, aged 90) and Máire "Baba" Duggan (b.1930) are the parents of the Brennan siblings Máire (Moya), Ciarán, Pól, Deirdre (Dee), Leon, Eithne (Enya), Olive, Bartley, and Brídín.

 Leo Brennan was a musician who played in the Slieve Foy, an Irish showband, while Baba Máire Duggan was an amateur musician who taught music at Gweedore Community School and led the local choir, Cór Mhúire Doire Beaga.
 The family lived in Dore, a parish in Gweedore, County Donegal.
 In 1968, the pair bought a dilapidated pub in Meenaleck for Ir£1,500, Refurbished and re-opened as Leo's Tavern, it became a gestation place for local music, including Clannad's formation.

 The core of Clannad has consisted of Ciarán, Moya/Máire, and Pól Brennan (with their uncles Noel and Pádraig Duggan), although Enya/Eithne, Deirdre, Leon, Olive, and Brídín have all been short-term studio band members, live band members, and/or studio guest performers with the group at one phase or another.
 Several of them have also participated in Moya/Máire's solo recordings, including Baba as a choir leader.
 Leon has also sometimes been involved in the management and production side for both acts.
-Deirdre (usually as Dee) and Olive have been guests on several Máire/Moya albums.
-Brídín, Dee, Máíre, and Olive have also all performed together as guests on Scottish band Runrig's 1993 Amazing Things.
+Deirdre (credited as Dee) and Olive have been guests on several Máire/Moya albums.
+Brídín, Dee, Máire, and Olive have also all performed together as guests on Scottish band Runrig's 1993 Amazing Things.
 Most performer members of the family have individually collaborated with additional artists.

 At the 2005 Earagail Arts Festival, Leo performed solo, Baba led a Cór Mhúire Doire Beaga choir performance, and both Clannad and Moya Brennan featured in their own separate sets, though none were headliners for the event.
 (Note: Highlights of all four sets have been released on a live compilation album, Earagail Arts Festival 2005: Oidhreacht (Legacy).)

+The five Brennan sisters performed two hymns at the contemporary St. Mary's church, which previously stood in Derrybeg until 2025.